maamunrcd/autumn-travel-jt/README.md

-# Just insert index.html path to your browser for run the html path
+# Just insert index.html path to your browser for run the Page